How To Give a Shit

 Originally, I wanted to post about my daily routine.
 How I come to work early to have breakfast, how I enjoy working in the office in general and with this team in particular, but it all changed now (the routine, I mean).
 We are fully remote at the moment, and generally speaking, it was a relatively easy transition for most of us.
 Auth0 is remote-friendly by design and from the very beginning, and it definitely helps.

-Through all of these changes, it's such a delight to witness teammates, distant colleagues and company leadership in action.
-We are provided with abundance of information, at all times we have every resource imaginable to keep things running smoothly, no question goes unanswered, and the feeling that the team has your back is palpable.
+Through all of these changes, it's such a delight to witness teammates, distant colleagues, and company leadership in action.
+We are provided with an abundance of information, at all times we have every resource imaginable to keep things running smoothly, no question goes unanswered, and the feeling that the team has your back is palpable.

 This spirit of being in the same boat no matter where we are and what's going on is one of the key aspects of company resilience.
 No matter what, someone got you covered.
 As a direct result, at all times, someone got customers covered as well.
 And processes.
 And everything else.